hustlzp/Flask-Boost/README.rst

 Install virtualenv, git, supervisor and g++ on your server.

-Note: Flask-Boost use Pillow to process images, so you may install some external libraries needed by `Pillow`.
+**Note**: Flask-Boost uses Pillow to process images, so you may install some external libraries needed by `Pillow`.
 Please follow the Pillow official doc_.

 .. _doc: http://pillow.readthedocs.org/en/latest/installation.html